-This website and an accompanying e-book/PDF, book (cover image below) has been created and enabled by the UK Nepal Friendship Society, with funding support from the UK National Lottery’s Heritage Lottery Fund.
+This website and an accompanying e-book/PDF has been created and enabled by the UK Nepal Friendship Society, with funding support from the UK National Lottery’s Heritage Lottery Fund.
+You can access the e-book/PDF here.

 The webite is part of a broader HLF funded UK Nepali Community Cultural & Social Heritage project facilitated and enabled by the UKNFS with support from experts, community leaders and respected members of thec UK Nepali community and other friends of that community.
 You can read about the main UK Nepali heritage project, that also includes an accompanying e-book/PDF, at https://nepaliculturalheritage.com/